hamid-abbaszadeh/hamid-abbaszadeh.github.io/_projects/2020-04-05-Autoencoders-best-practices.md

 ---
 layout: project_page
-title: Applying Modern Best Practices to Autoencoders
+title: SearchEngine Application in C++
 description: >-
   This project applies best modern practices found in other areas of image research to autoencoders.
 Comparing 5 models which proved effective in other